 Jeff is a collector of vinyl records in the areas of jazz, soul and R&B. Much to his wife’s chagrin, he even built special heavy duty shelving units to hold vinyl records purchased since the early 2000s.

 At the state, county and city levels, Jeffry held various attorney and non-attorney public service roles.
-He began his career at the Ohio Department of Development (ODSA), where he spent 10 years managing the State’s economic development grant portfolio, its job-creation tax incentives, and its state oversight of local property tax abatements.
+He began his career at the Ohio Department of Development (ODOD), where he spent 10 years managing the State’s economic development grant portfolio, its job-creation tax incentives, and its state oversight of local property tax abatements.
 Jeffry left state service after holding the title of the agency’s interim CFO.
-Jeffry then served as the economic development manager and assistant law director for the City of Worthington from 2010–2015.
+Jeffry then served as the economic development manager and assistant law director for the City of Worthington, an inner-ring suburb of Columbus.
+Immediately prior to joining the Bricker team, Jeffry was the chief executive officer of the Area Development Foundation (Knox County, Ohio), a county-level nonprofit economic development organization; in this role, he also served as general counsel for the county land bank.

 Goal-setting for southeastern Ohio communities' short-term development